geseib/vpcintro/website/content/Lab3-Applications/70-PrivateLink/71-CreateEndpoint.md

    ![Select Endpoint Service](/images/pl-vpces-details.png)

-1. In the details panel below, get the DNS Name of the **Endpoint Service**.
+1. In the details panel below, get the Service Name of the **Endpoint Service**.
 You can click the copy button to the right of the Service name.

 #### Endpoint creation
 ![PL Console](/images/pl-vpce-list.png)